 Advocate Matthew Tyrmand‘s discussion on freedom of speech in an interview on TV Republika was featured in Wprost.

-You can read the entire story here.
+You can read the full piece in Polish here.

 If you’d like to book Matthew or any other Advocate, please contact Young Voices.